 A diagnosis of neurofibromatosis is based on the characteristic signs of the condition and certain diagnostic criteria.
-A careful personal and medical history will be taken.
 For a diagnosis of NF 1 to be made, two or more of the following signs need to be present:

 - Six or more café-au-lait spots larger than 5mm in diameter

 - Two or more neurofibromas

 - Freckling under the arm or around the groin

 - Lisch nodules

 - Certain abnormalities of the skeleton